renuo/applications-setup-guide/ruby_on_rails/rspec.md

 ## Configuration

 * Install rspec via `rails generate rspec:install`
-* Create a bin stub ith `bundle binstubs rspec-core`
+* Create a bin stub with `bundle binstubs rspec-core`
 * delete the `test` folder
 * At the top of the `spec/spec_helper`